rsdoiel/antenna/columns.md

 ---

-##  Jon Baptiste Hears Green Day for the First Time
+##  Jon Batiste Hears Green Day for the First Time

 date: 2024-11-13, updated: 2024-11-13, from: Jason Kittke's blog